HeinerKuecker/Coroutine-in-pure-Java/README.md

 In the coroutine is the full power of the Turing machine available, not just an state machine.

-In the coroutine procedures can be used, which can call themselves or each other recursively.
+In the coroutine procedures and functions can be used, which can call themselves or each other recursively.

-The programming of functions is not possible.

-Instead of formulating functions in the statements of the coroutine, custom functions should be implemented as derivatives of CoroExpression in Java.
+Alternative to formulating functions in the statements of the coroutine, custom functions can be implemented as derivatives of CoroExpression in Java.

 The toString method returns debug information such as the last statement, next statement, global variables, local variables and procedure parameters.